A great dive starts in your head. After all, don’t we say freediving is looking inside yourself?

 I am not doing any visualization or mindfulness.
 I prefer to focus on nasal breathing and my anchor “personal ceremony.”

 The first 30m:

 I am very mindful.
-I pay attention to my technique, to the feeling of the water on the back of my fins, on my face, and to the rope in my hand when I pull.
+I pay attention to my technique, the feeling of the water on the back of my fins, my face, and the rope in my hand when I pull.
 I know exactly how many kicks or pulls I need to reach the mouthfill charge point and how many more before freefalling.

 If I lose the “deconcentration vibes,” I redo a quick body scan, correct my body position if needed, and start again.

 The way up:

 I keep my eyes open and focus on the sides of my field of vision.
 I usually stop when I meet my safety and return to my sensations.